Board Member, Morgan Stanley & Rathbones, Associate Fellow, Oxford University

 Terri Duhon grew up in rural Louisiana.
 She was offered a place in an academic state school at the age of 16 which was the launching pad for her life and career.

-After graduating with a math degree from MIT in 1994, Terri Duhon joined JPMorgan and spent 10 years working as a derivative trader.
-In 2004 she became an entrepreneur and in 2016 sold her main business to a partner in New York.
-She has been on the board of CHAPS Co, the board of Operation Smile, the board of the American Overseas School in Rome and was a founding member of the Women’s Leadership Group for the Prince’s Trust.
-She is the author of How the Trading Floor Really Works.
+After graduating from MIT in Math, Terri started her career at JPMorgan and spent 10 years working as a derivative trader.
+In particular she was part of the team that developed the credit derivative market globally as documented in Fool’s Gold.
+Later she became an entrepreneur and started a consulting business where she lead expert witness teams in unwinding some of the more complex products from the credit crisis.
+She has been on the board of CHAPS Co (the UK high value payment system), the board of Operation Smile UK and was a founding member of the Women’s Leadership Group for the Prince’s Trust.
+She is also the author of How the Trading Floor Really Works.

-She lives in London with her husband and 3 children.
+She lives in London with her husband and three kids.